 We were recently honored to receive the Community Service Award from Senator Jason Rapert!

 Soul Food Cafe Mission Statement

-- To provide a place where people of our community or those passing through our community to receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion)
+To provide a place where people in our community or those passing through can receive, without hassle or precondition, free hot meals, food boxes and/or clothing without prejudice or regard to race, creed or religion.